Welcome to the Game Design Career Community!

 Here you will find career-related information such as blogs, jobs, resources, courses, and events specific to Game Design topics to help you embrace your career and academic journey.
 You can explore SNHU’s Online Campus career resources all in one central space!
 You can search this page to find the information you need to make more meaningful and informed career decisions as you navigate your unique career goals!

-What Can I Do With My Degree?
-Game Design
+What Can I Do With My Degree In Game Design?

-Career Level Tips & Resources For Game Design Majors
+Career Paths & Resources For Game Design Majors

 The video game industry can be appealing for some, especially those who enjoy playing video games as a hobby.
 Whether you’re passionate about video games or interested in working in this industry, you can find a job for yourself in the field!
 It might sound unbelievable that you can break into the video game industry without years of formal training or experience but it’s totally possible!